 To become a naturalized citizen you need to apply with the U.S. Citizenship and Immigration Services (USCIS).
 The entire application process can take over a year depending on your location.
 It is helpful to learn about the different steps along the way before applying.

-1. Check if you are eligible to apply for citizenship
+1. Check if you are eligible

 You must meet certain requirements if you want to apply to become a naturalized U.S. citizen.
 In general, you will need to: